iVcente/DanzmannInput/README.md

 ```

 The C++ side is done.
 Let's make the final adjustments in the editor.

+---

 Create your Input Actions and Input Mapping Contexts.
 Then, create a Data Asset that inherits from `UDanzmannDataAsset_Input`.
 You can create one Data Asset for each input configuration, for example:

 <img width="1920" height="592" alt="image" src="https://github.com/user-attachments/assets/b0e04a4a-1053-403d-a672-29f340ec5b36"/>

-Now, in `Project Settings` and under `Plugins > Danzmann Input Settings` map your input configuration to a class that will be using it when possessed:
+Now, in `Project Settings`, search for "Default Input Component Class" and set it to `DanzmannEnhancedInputComponent`.
+After that, under `Plugins > Danzmann Input Settings` map your input configuration to a class that will be using it when possessed:

 <img width="1920" height="362" alt="image" src="https://github.com/user-attachments/assets/a189b6ab-bc38-482c-ad49-93e33d5c2331"/>

 Finally, we need to configure the Asset Manager to be aware of our input configurations.
-Go to Project Settings and under `Game > Asset Manager` add an entry to `Primary Asset Types to Scan` like this:
+Under `Game > Asset Manager` add an entry to `Primary Asset Types to Scan` like this:

 <img width="1920" height="950" alt="image" src="https://github.com/user-attachments/assets/a927e4bd-dfe8-4f6f-b68e-9cc26e35dd9c"/>